-A. Student may not stay in my Room or have access to the my Room and CGS during Winter Break from 6pm on December 10, 2022 until 10 am on December 26, 2022 unless student submits a separate Contract Addendum and pay the Winter Break fee of listed on the chart above at least one week before the first day of Winter Break.
-Student may leave my personal belongings in my Room during the Winter Break as long as they are assigned to the same Room during the Winter Quarter 2022, but room keys/access to the building will end at 6 pm on December 10, 2022.
+A. Student may not stay in my Room or have access to the my Room and CGS during Winter Break from 6pm on December 16, 2022 until 10 am on December 27, 2022 unless student submits a separate Contract Addendum and pay the Winter Break fee of listed on the chart above at least one week before the first day of Winter Break.
+Student may leave my personal belongings in my Room during the Winter Break as long as they are assigned to the same Room during the Winter Quarter 2022, but room keys/access to the building will end at 6 pm on December 16, 2022.

-B. Student may stay in my Room during Spring Break unless they intend to terminate their CGS Agreement for Spring Quarter 2022, in which case student must Check out by 6pm on March 23, 2022, as described by the Cancellation section listed below.
+B. Student may stay in their Room during Spring Break unless they intend to terminate their CGS Agreement for Spring Quarter 2023, in which case student must Check out by 6pm on March 24, 2023, as described by the Cancellation section listed below.

 C. May be subject to daily charges if student moves out during Winter Break or Spring Break.